 Mediation first requires an excellent understanding of the situation and negotiation processes.
 It also requires a specific set of skills.
 Key factors are process management, listening skills, empathy and creative solution-finding.
 Questions central to this training include: how do you establish yourself as a credible mediator?
 How do you gain access to sensitive information?
 What kind of interventions are needed and when?
 What kind of behavioural techniques can be used?

-During this three-day intensive seminar, participants will be trained in the skills for mediation as well as in using preparation tools.
+During this three-day digital training, participants will be trained in the skills for mediation as well as in using preparation tools.

 Are you a professional who is responsible for achieving targets, but who is dependent on complex teamwork to meet those targets, for example: